+Scope note: This

-Scope note: This property identifies the instance of E90 Symbolic Object that was used as constituent of an instance
+This property associates an instance of E15 Identifier Assignment with the instance of E90 Symbolic Object used as constituent of an instance of E42 Identifier in this act of assignment.

-- On June 1, 2001 assigning the personal name identifier "Guillaume, de Machaut, ca. 1300-1377" (E15) used constituent "ca. 1300-1377" (E41) - Assigning a uniform title to the anonymous textual work known as 'The Adoration of the Shepherds' (E15) used constituent 'Coventry' (E41) - Assigning a uniform title to Pina Bausch's choreographic work entitled 'Rite of spring' (E15) used constituent '(Choreographic Work: Bausch)'(E90) - Assigning a uniform title to the motion picture directed in 1933 by Merian C. Cooper and Ernest B. Schoedsack and entitled 'King Kong' (E15) used constituent '1933' (E41) - Assigning the corporate name identifier 'Univerza v Ljubljani.
+- On June 1, 2001 assigning the personal name identifier "Guillaume, de Machaut, ca. 1300-1377" (E15) used constituent "ca. 1300-1377" (E41) - Assigning a uniform title to the anonymous textual work known as 'The Adoration of the Shepherds' (E15) used constituent 'Coventry' (E41)

+- Assigning a uniform title to Pina Bausch's choreographic work entitled 'Rite of spring' (E15) used constituent '(Choreographic Work: Bausch)'(E90) - Assigning a uniform title to the motion picture directed in 1933 by Merian C. Cooper and Ernest B. Schoedsack and entitled 'King Kong' (E15) used constituent '1933' (E41) - Assigning the corporate name identifier 'Univerza v Ljubljani.
 Oddelek za bibliotekarstvo' to The Department for library science of the University of Ljubljana (E15) used constituent 'Univerza v Ljubljani' (E42)